 We have come to an important crossroads in the profession (and also in translation training and theorizing).
 We can no longer, as practitioners and trainers, deny the very real effects of automation.
 If we continue to maintain a naïve discourse on the quality of machine output (“it’s bad,” “human translation is always better”), we run the real risk of missing opportunities and becoming obsolete.
 In some translation courses and programs, the use of tools such as Google Translate is proscribed under the claim that to use such tools is to plagiarize content.
 While the discussion of plagiarism escapes the scope of this piece, one can wonder how effective training is when tools that are regularly used and encouraged in the marketplace are proscribed in the classroom.
-Such proscriptions have the unfortunate effect of ill-preparing students for the future challenges that await them.
+Such vetoes have the unfortunate effect of ill-preparing students for the future challenges that await them.
 Banning these new applications also means that we are not training students how to use them critically and judiciously.
 It could also be ventured that we are undermining digital literacy as well.

-Expanding on this line of thought, the opportunity for disciplinary consilience between translation and social media studies is imminent (here, studies means theorizing, training, and praxis within both fields).
+Expanding on this line of thought, the opportunity for disciplinary reconciliation between translation and social media studies is imminent (here, studies means theorizing, training, and praxis within both fields).
 Which municipal, provincial, or federal government entity does not have a Twitter account requiring translation of tweets, most of which currently escape the ‘expertise’ of machines?
 To date, no known automatic machine translation software can adequately render the complexities of hashtag translation without affecting proper indexing and user engagement.
 How many brands are trying to create cross-cultural ad campaigns using only emoji-based slogans?
 Presumably enough, given that companies are now looking to hire ‘emoji translators’ (cf. UK-based Today Translations recently hiring Keith Broni for exactly that type of position).
 Based on current job postings and internship descriptions, students will inevitably be confronted with translating digital content.

 Finally, perhaps what might give translators the most pause is not so much machines as fellow humans.
 At a time when crowdsourcing is being used for even the simplest of tasks (e.g. choosing a restaurant or making a purchase), it is no surprise that translation is now increasingly outsourced to the crowd.
 What does this mean for the profession?
 What does it mean for remuneration?
 Julie McDonough Dolmaya, an Assistant Professor at York University’s Glendon College, and Claire Larsonneur, a lecturer at Université Paris 8, have both explored how remuneration models have to adapt to the digital landscape, precisely because of crowdsourcing initiatives, as well as how consumers now demand their content.
 We can think about the ethics of paying professionals in the form of ‘likes’ or ‘badges’ or other non-financial means.
 We can explore how subscription-based remuneration could be very advantageous.
 How can we stay competitive when virtually (and quite literally virtually) anyone can be a translator?
 Some might think that increasing automation and a shifting professional landscape signifies the death of the translator.
-The position here is that it does not.
+My stance here is that it does not.
 If we look at the evolution of the translation profession and industry, there have been several instances where technology was thought to be the kiss of death.
-Yet, translators are still here and gainfully employed.
+Yet, we are still here and many of us are still gainfully employed.
 The digital landscape requires that we rethink traditional ways of doing and understanding.
 How can we work with automation in ways that create better translation services for end-users?
 How can we motivate students, many of whom have never known a time without social media, to leverage their inherent knowledge of those platforms in ways that will excite them?
 How can we redefine translation in an era where the scale of intercultural contact, whether online or offline, is absolutely unprecedented?
 These are the questions that we should be exploring as a profession.